Mathématique: Chapter 45

 The good thing—

-The good thing was that he—he was professional.
-Even if he had been warped, even if he had been twisted to an Alliance agenda—he wouldn’t lose that.
-Because if he lost that—if he lost that, well then he wouldn’t be David anymore.
-Would he.
-Would he?
-Because David—David, the David that Young knew, the David that Young had known would never do this.
-He wouldn’t betray the SGC, he wouldn’t kidnap a civilian and hand him over to torture and death, he wouldn’t give a scientist to a culture that didn’t understand the value of free inquiry because if he did these things, then—then he wouldn’t be David.
+Because David—the David Young knew, the David Young had known—would never do this.
+He wouldn’t betray the SGC, he wouldn’t kidnap a civilian and hand him over to torture and death, he wouldn’t give a scientist to a culture that didn’t understand the value of free inquiry because if he did these things, then—then he wouldn’t be David anymore.

-There were places in his mind that weren’t his own.
-He might be—he might be just as guilty as David.
-Just as complicit, in some way unknown to him.
-And so.
 He couldn’t help them.
 Not Vala, if she needed his help.
 Not David, who certainly did, whether he knew it or not.
-And not Rush, who needed it most.
-And not SG-1, on whose shoulders this entire fiasco would come to rest.
-He looked at them there, arrayed in profile against the dawn, and, as if he could feel the pressure of Young’s eyes, Jackson turned, looking back at him.
+Not Rush, who needed it most.
+And not SG-1, on whose shoulders this whole fiasco would come to rest.
+He looked at them, arrayed in profile against the dawn, and, like he felt the pressure of Young’s gaze, Jackson turned and met his eyes.

-“Um,” Young said, rubbing his jaw.
+“Um.”
+Young rubbed his jaw.

 Young shook his head.

 “What about Vala?”
-Young asked, “you rescue anything of hers?”
+Young asked.
+“You rescue anything of hers?”

 “Do what?”
-Jackson asked.

 “All of it,” Young said.
 “I’m turning myself in.”

-“You’re—“ Jackson said, trailing off into nothingness.
+“You’re—” Jackson trailed into nothingness.

-Did I get him out?”
+“Did I get him out?”
 Young asked.
 “Did I ‘rescue’ him?
 Or did he come back with me.”

 Jackson said nothing.

 “Why didn’t you say anything?”
-Jackson asked.

 The other man looked away.